 Since re-opening after its winter vacation on 6 January, the Supreme Court has heard several highly politicized cases, including the Sabarimala referral, Article 370 and Citizenship Amendment Act (CAA) matters.
-However, while the Court dedicated full hearings to these matters, most of them were limited to resolving preliminary procedural issues.
+While the Court dedicated full hearings to these matters, most of these hearings were limited to resolving preliminary procedural issues.
 In Article 370, the Court reserved judgment on whether to refer the petitions to a larger bench.
 In CAA, it gave the Union another four weeks to file its reply, as it hadn’t been served with all the petitions.
+More below:

 Sabarimala Referral: The present referral arose in the course of the review of its 2018 judgment by the Supreme Court.
 In 2018, the Court had held that the Sabarimala Temple’s custom of excluding women of a ‘menstruating age’ is unconstitutional.
 In November last year, the Bench hearing the review petitions against the 2018 judgment, held that it could not offer a ruling on these petitions, until certain overarching constitutional questions were resolved first.
 These questions pertain to the fundamental right to freedom of religion and its relation to other fundamental rights.
 It then referred such questions to a larger bench.